Anya (Anastasia): Creation

-Anastasia is loosely based on the urban legend that the Grand Duchess Anastasia Nikolaevna of Russia, the youngest daughter of Tsar Nicholas II, survived the execution of her family.
-The character Anya is based on Anastasia herself.
-Although Anastasia was in fact murdered alongside her family in 1918 at the age of 17, (Note: After decades of speculation, in 2009 DNA testing of two of the Romanov children's remains discovered near the family's original gravesite confirmed that Anastasia had, in fact, been killed alongside her parents and two of her siblings in 1918.) rumors of her having escaped the assassination persisted for several years, which prompted numerous impersonators to claim to be her.
+Anastasia is loosely based on the urban legend that the Grand Duchess Anastasia Nikolaevna of Russia, the youngest daughter of Nicholas II, survived the execution of her family.
+The character, Anya, is based on Anastasia herself.
+Although Anastasia was in fact murdered alongside her family in 1918 at the age of 17, (Note: In 2009, DNA testing of the remains of two Romanov children discovered in 2007 near the family's original gravesite confirmed that all five children had, in fact, been killed alongside their parents in 1918, definitively disproving the legend that Anastasia had survived.) rumors of her having escaped the assassination persisted for several years, which prompted numerous impersonators to claim to be her.
 The most famous imposter was Anna Anderson, whose claims were adapted into several retellings, including a 1956 film (also produced by 20th Century Fox) starring actress Ingrid Bergman as Anastasia.

 Considered to be an animated remake of the 1956 film, the previous film's plot was primarily used as the premise and inspiration for the animated character, with the idea of a confused young woman "who doesn't know who she is and discovers she's a princess" inspiring Fox Animation Studios to develop a fairy tale version of the myth.
 Despite acknowledging Anastasia's heritage and upbringing, the character is largely fictionalized; according to Russian culture researcher Kate White, the ideas that "a lot of people wanted Anastasia to be alive, and a lot of women over the years have claimed to be her" are some of the few historically accurate aspects about Anya.
 The character also takes several liberties with Anderson's story, who researchers had already determined was not related to the Romanovs by 1994.

 While researching the Grand Duchess, director Don Bluth discovered she was a young woman capable of "light[ing] up the whole house" and incorporated transformative elements from the plays My Fair Lady and Pygmalion into her storyline.
 Agreeing that a documentary-style film would be too dark for its intended audience, the filmmakers opted for a more fantastical re-telling but incorporated some mature elements nonetheless, such as the heroine struggling with an inner conflict, while focusing on the developing romance between Anya and con-man Dimitri.
 Screenwriter Bruce Graham, who was not particularly fond of the film's tragic origins, felt the character would benefit from a female writer.
 Eventually, writer Susan Gauthier was recruited, with whom Graham re-worked Anya's somber story into a coming-of-age romance.
 Actress Carrie Fisher ghostwrote the scene in which Anya begins her journey to Paris, with songwriters Lynn Ahrens and Stephen Flaherty recalling that at least 13 writers worked on this particular scene in order to capture Anya's psyche convincingly.